tusharsharn/Delhi-Metro/README.md

 # Delhi Metro Job Portal Web App

 This is a full-stack web application built using **PHP**, **MySQL**, **CSS**, and **Bootstrap**.
 It allows users to sign up, log in, and apply for various job openings in departments like HR, Finance, Operations, and Internships.
-The project includes a modular structure using partials and a navigation system, all running locally through XAMPP.
+The project includes a modular structure using partials and a navigation system, all running locally through XAMPP

 ---